 Some time ago I discovered the most amazing miniature bronze dinosaur skeletons listed on the Maxilla & Mandible website.
 M&M is like something out of a Harry Potter movie—an exotic shop tucked away in the heart of New York crammed full of fantastical items for the naturalist (skeletons, assorted bones, skulls, insects, shells etc etc).
 I did mail-order some of their smaller skulls when I lived in the USA and they were excellent!
-A couple of years ago I finally got to visit the shop, which is located close to the American Museum of Natural History.
+A few years ago I finally got to visit the shop, which is located close to the American Museum of Natural History.
 Wonderful!
 After a bit of research I found the gorgeous miniature bronzes they list for sale were the work of Nelson Maniscalco.
-Since then I've collected some images of his work.
-Perhaps one day I'll even own one!

 Because they're bronze, they are structurally robust and Nelson's work has a wonderful sense of movement and dynamism—the skeletons seem to float in mid air.
 These are no ordinary skeleton models—each is beautifully detailed and accurate, truly a museum exhibit in miniature.
 I hope you enjoy them as much as I do.